-Copyright © 2011 by Connie J. Merwine, Esq.
+Copyright © 2021 by Connie J. Merwine, Esq.

 All rights reserved.
 No part of this book may be used or reproduced in any manner whatsoever without written permission of the author.

 Printed in the United States of America

-Designed by Maryam Cristillo

 Published by MHK Attorneys

-INCLUDING:
+NCLUDING:

 - The 10 biggest mistakes men make in divorce.

 - Get a game plan for divorce.

 - 42 financial records you need to secure.

 - 18 questions to consider before hiring your divorce lawyer.

 - How to get the most custody of your kids.

 - Overview of the divorce process.

-- ■ The grounds for divorce.
+- The grounds for divorce.

 - 17 factors used to determine alimony.

-- 13 factors used to determine equitable distribution
+- 13 factors used to determine equitable distribution.

 - Books for men.